 Scott received a Bachelor of Science degree from the University of Utah in 1989 and a Juris Doctor degree from Willamette University in 1993.
 He was admitted to the Oregon Bar in 1993 and the Idaho Bar in 1997.

-Scott did not plan on not being an injury lawyer but while in law school, his wife and children were injured in an auto accident.
+Scott did not plan on not being an injury lawyer but while in law school his wife and children were injured in an auto accident.
 After getting the runaround by a major insurance company (his own company) he quickly learned that good honest people need help in dealing with insurance companies.
 After one year of serving as a Judicial Law Clerk in Salem Oregon his career has and will remain committed to holding insurance companies to the promises they have made.

-|owner||Johnson & Lundgreen, PC||1998 - 2016|
+|Owner||Johnson & Lundgreen, PC||1998 - Present|

 |Association name||Position name||Duration|

-|Idaho Trial Lawyers Association||presenter at several confrences||1998 - Present|
+|Idaho Trial Lawyers Association||member||1998 - Present|

-|Idaho State Bar||mediator for attorney fee arbitration program||1997 - Present|
+|Idaho State Bar||member, mediator for attorney fee arbitration program||1997 - Present|

 |Oregon State Bar||member||1993 - Present|

 |Affleck v.
-Wilson CVPI0305583||jury verdict of $126,000|
+Wilson CVPI0305583||jury verdict of $126,000.|

 |Tackman v.
 Rose||Jury verdict for Plaintiff.
 Total recovery of $172,000.|